 You can put these notes all over your house where you are sure to see them when you most need them.
 For example, on your mirror or the refrigerator, or even in your car.

-You can create a new background on your phone using a free app like “Canva”.
+Create a new background on your phone.
 This way, every time you look at your phone you’re reminded of your goal.
 As a bonus, you could create an alarm on your phone so that each time your alarm goes off, you see your affirmation.

 It can be helpful to take time each day to visualize your affirmation.
 For example, if your affirmation is “I love and approve of myself” then you might imagine giving yourself a hug or visualize being surrounded by a pink aura of self-acceptance.

 Now that you know how to use positive affirmations, here are a few you might want to implement in your life…

 I am in charge of how I feel and today, I am choosing happiness.